Best Health Savings Accounts (HSA) for 2021

 This is another investment focused account.
 You can open either a cash account (with a debit card), an investment account, or both.
 The cash account pays interest ranging from 0% on balances under $5,000, to 0.25% for balances greater than $25,000.

 A huge downside to HealthSavings, however, is the lack of transparency in fees.
 While there are no annual fees for the cash account, the investment account does charge fees.
 They are referenced on the website, but not specifically disclosed.

 8. Affinity Federal Credit Union

-This HSA account has no minimum deposit requirement and charges no fees.
+This HSA account has no minimum deposit requirement and charges no HSA fees.
 It offers a debit card with the account, but no checking privileges are indicated.
-The account currently pays 0.25% APY and can be funded with direct deposits.
+The account currently pays 0.25% APY and you can fund it with direct deposits.
 It’s available primarily to residents of New Jersey and Connecticut, but there’s a long list of exceptions.

 Since most credit unions serve consumers who either live in a specific geographic location or work in a certain industry, it’s best to check with institutions in your local area.